 Grand Theft Auto VI story

-Despite that, Rockstar’s Grand Theft Auto VI story may have already been finished, if rumors are to be believed.
+As for who penned this story, if rumors are to be believed.
 Chris ‘Liberty93’ from Rockstar Mag (a French fan site) claims that the entirety of Grand Theft Auto VI’s story was written before Dan Houser, Rockstar’s head writer, left the company.

 However, Chris explains that there were also many changes to Red Dead Redemption 2’s story during development, despite it being completed in 2012.